 If your family is exploring AI tools like ChatGPT, you're not alone.
 Millions of teens and tweens are curious about these technologies, and they can genuinely be helpful when used appropriately.
 But like any new technology, AI chatbots come with questions about safety, privacy, and age-appropriateness.

-Let's be realistic: AI chatbots aren't inherently dangerous, but they do present some challenges for younger users.
+AI chatbots aren't always dangerous, but they do present some challenges for kids and teens (like many apps, ChatGPT has an age minimum of 13).
 Here's what parents should keep in mind:

-- Limited visibility.
-When your child chats with an AI, you generally can't see the conversation history.
+• Limited visibility.
+When your child chats with an AI, you can't see the conversation history unless you look over their shoulder, or take their device.
 This makes it harder to know what questions they're asking or what information they're receiving.

-- Developmental appropriateness.
+• Developmental appropriateness.
 What's educational for a 16-year-old might be overwhelming or confusing for an 11-year-old.
 Most AI chatbots aren't designed with specific age groups in mind.
+While users must input their birthdate to sign up for an account, ages are not verified.

 What ChatGPT Offers: Parental Controls You Should Enable

 If your child is using ChatGPT, enabling parental controls should be your first step.
-While they're not perfect, they provide an important layer of oversight that every parent should take advantage of.
+While far from comprehensive, every parent should take advantage of what they do offer.

-OpenAI has introduced parental controls that give families more visibility and control.
-Here's what they offer:
+OpenAI has introduced the following parental controls to give parents more information and control.

 Account Linking